dgruber/wfl/README.md

 (another free-time project) but I think it is useful also for many other cases.

-[Go drmaa2os lib](https://github.com/dgruber/drmaa2os) is also responsible for lots of the functionality (especially evaluating JobTemplate).
+[Go drmaa2os lib](https://github.com/dgruber/drmaa2os) is also responsible for lots of the functionality (like evaluating the JobTemplate elements).
 So please contribute or open an issue over there.

 _wfl_ works with simple primitives: *context*, *workflow*, *job*, and *jobtemplate*